Oil and Natural Gas Corporation: Subsidiaries

 Mangalore Refinery and Petrochemicals Limited is an oil refinery at Mangalore.
-MRPL has a design capacity to process 15 million metric tons per annum and has 2 Hydrocrackers producing Premium Diesel (High Cetane).
-It also has 2 CCRs producing Unleaded Petrol of High Octane.
+MRPL has a design capacity to process 15 million tonnes per annum and has two hydrocrackers producing premium diesel (high cetane).
+It also has 2 CCRs producing unleaded petrol of high octane.

 ONGC Mangalore Petrochemicals Limited (OMPL) is an Indian company promoted by Oil and Natural Gas Corporation (ONGC) and Mangalore Refinery and Petrochemicals Limited (MRPL).
-Both ONGC and MRPL hold respectively 49% and 51% stake in the company.OMPL is a Subsidiary Company of MRPL and also a PSU behalf of share pattern of OMPL.
+Both ONGC and MRPL hold respectively 49% and 51% stake in the company.
+OMPL is a subsidiary company of MRPL and also a PSU behalf of share pattern of OMPL.
 It was incorporated on 19 December 2006.
 The OMPL complex spans 442 acres of land in Mangalore Special Economic Zone (SEZ).
-The project cost was estimated at ₹ 5750 crores.
+The project cost was estimated at ₹57.5 billion.
 The complex is connected with MRPL Refinery, from where they feed to the complex is supplied.
 It is 14 km away from the New Mangalore Port and about 15 km from Mangalore International Airport.

 ONGC sports

-ONGC has held many sport teams, such as athletics, badminton, basketball, boxing, chess, cricket, cue sports, carrom, field hockey, football, kabaddi, shooting, table tennis, tennis, volleyball and wrestling.
+ONGC has held many sports teams, such as athletics, badminton, basketball, boxing, chess, cricket, cue sports, carrom, field hockey, football, kabaddi, shooting, table tennis, tennis, volleyball and wrestling.
 Its football team, ONGC F.C., once played in Indian I-League.

 The basketball team, in particular, is known internationally since several of the players of India's national basketball team have played there.
-These players include Vishesh Bhriguvanshi, Amritpal Singh, Yadwinder Singh, and others.
+These players include Vishesh Bhriguvanshi, Amritpal Singh, and Yadwinder Singh.